chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - OO programmers likely need a bottom-up approach to teaching FP rather than the top-down approach many use [Why_is_Elm_More_Popular_Than_PureScript]
 - One person believes that static FP concepts and their documentation should not require knowing other concepts as prerequisite to understanding and useage.
 [Why_is_Elm_More_Popular_Than_PureScript]
 - One person believes that hiearchical classes are not a great idea because it assumes people know everything in the hierachy.
 Java's class hierarchy is "evidence" that this is true.
 [Why_is_Elm_More_Popular_Than_PureScript]
+- One PureScript user made a game to practice PureScript and to learn the `signal` library.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+    - One user of the `signal` library didn't know the best way to structure his app using the library.
+This highlights the aspect of 'best practices' documentation.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+    - The author believes the signal library should offer a means of defining a branch in a signal graph which is conditionally active.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+    - This PureScript user believes writing a GUI in a declarative/descriptive, non-imperative way is an easy way to develop a GUI app.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+    - This PureScript user believes the best practices encoded in the "stateless GUI" design prescribed by the practice they are following in this app doesn't have a clear relation to traditional software design best practices they know.
+Since author stated above that 'stateless GUI is really cool,' author might not yet be familiar with 'best practices' for how to design such a program using this concept.
+We can't tell whether author used modular code to break big components down into smaller ones and whether these distinctions were done well.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+    - This PureScript user believes the library/architecture they used was missing concepts, which would make it unsuitable for more complex applications.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]

 ### Difficulty in understanding PureScript's Syntax